michalsorel/convsparsecoding/README.md

 *example_featureextraction.m* - example of computing feature maps, once kernels are trained

 *convsparseF.m* - main function implementing several variants of the proposed algorithm and our implementation of other methods (for details, see help included in the file).
+The code is implemented for 2D model, i.e. for 2D convolutions.
+The algorithm should work in any dimension but this code implements only the 2D variant.
+It can be probably used for 1D signals but not for 3D convolutions.

-+ 3D variant of the proposed algorithm (method = -1)
++ 3D variant of the proposed algorithm (method = -1).
+Note that the name "3D" relates to how the algorithm works.
+This code does not work with 3D convolutions.
 + Consensus variant of the proposed algorithm (method = -3)
 + Tiling variant of the proposed algorithm (method = -4)
 + *M.D.
 Zeiler, D. Krishnan, G.W.
 Taylor, R. Fergus, "Deconvolutional networks", 2010* (method =  3)